skip to content

 The amount of CO2 produced during combustion depends on the carbon content of the fuel.
 For instance, natural gas, which is predominantly methane (CH4), has a higher hydrogen content compared to other fossil fuels.
 This means that burning natural gas produces less CO2 for the same amount of heat generated compared to burning coal or oil.
 This characteristic makes natural gas a relatively cleaner fossil fuel option, although it still contributes to greenhouse gas emissions.

 Understanding the energy connection is vital for developing strategies to reduce carbon dioxide emissions.
 By transitioning to fuels with lower carbon content and investing in renewable energy sources, we can significantly lower the greenhouse gases emitted from energy production.
+Carbon sequestration, which involves capturing and storing CO2 in long-term reservoirs such as plants, soil, and oceans, is also an important strategy for offsetting emissions from energy production.

 State-Level Emissions